ryan4yin/thiscute.world/content/posts/2023/Q3/why-i-choose-niche-products/index.en.md

 ## Conclusion

-You can't connect the dots looking forward; you can only connect them looking backwards.
-So you have to trust that the dots will somehow connect in future.
-You have to trust in something - your gut, destiny, life, karma, whatever.
+You can't connect the dots looking forward; you can only connect them looking backward.
+So you have to trust that the dots will somehow connect in your future.
+You have to trust in something — your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life.

 —— [You’ve got to find what you love, by Steve Jobs, CEO of Apple Computer](https://news.stanford.edu/2005/06/12/youve-got-find-love-jobs-says/)